solidane/solidane.github.io/_posts/2023-06-06-pizza-theorem.md

 ![walking]({{ site.baseurl }}/assets/images/pizza-sketch-c-alt.png){:style="width: 60%"}

-There are these long and thin slices, one on each side of the four shapes we just ate.
+There are these thicker slices, one on each side of the four shapes we just ate.
 So we have eight in total and again, four of them are yours and four are mine.
 Bon appetit!

 ![walking]({{ site.baseurl }}/assets/images/pizza-sketch-e-alt.png){:style="width: 60%"}

-Next to the thin slices, we have the bits that look like triangles.
-Again, there are eight of them, foru belong to me and four are yours.
+Next to the thicker slices, we have the bits that look like triangles.
+Again, there are eight of them, four belong to me and four are yours.
 Dinner time!

 ![walking]({{ site.baseurl }}/assets/images/pizza-sketch-f-alt.png){:style="width: 60%"}